-On a space available basis, the Undergraduate Program Office enrolls Haas majors first in Business courses, regardless of wait list position, followed by non-Haas students starting from the beginning of the wait list.
+On a space available basis, the Undergraduate Program Office enrolls Haas majors first in Business courses, regardless of wait list position, followed by non-Haas students starting from the top of the wait list.
+All waitlisted students are strongly advised to have a back-up course.
 Priority for enrollment in undergraduate Business courses is as follows:

-Students not meeting listed prerequisites for Business courses or not attending in the first three weeks of instruction may not be advanced from the wait lists or may be "Instructor Dropped” from the class list or wait list.
+Any student not meeting listed prerequisites for Business courses or not attending in the first three weeks of instruction may be “Instructor Dropped” from the class list or wait list.

-The Undergraduate Program finalizes enrollment on Friday of the third week of classes.
-We over-enroll our classes to allow for attrition.
-Students should check their enrollment in business classes on CalCentral on Saturday.
+The Undergraduate Program finalizes enrollment on Friday of the fourth week of classes.
+Students should check their enrollment in business classes on CalCentral on Friday by 11:59pm.
 If they have not been enrolled in a course by that time, they should NOT continue to attend as they will not be added to the class.

-Professors and GSI’s CANNOT enroll students in Business Administration courses.
+Professors and GSI’s CANNOT enroll students in Business Administration/UGBA courses.

 Auditing of Undergraduate Business courses is not allowed.

 Last updated: November 2018

 Students at other colleges, UC employees, and others, can take UC Berkeley courses through UC Berkeley Extension's Concurrent Enrollment program.
 This program allows you, for a fee, to participate fully in a Berkeley class, have homework and exams graded, and receive an official course grade.

 Requirements for admission to a course as a Concurrent Enrollment student are below: